iliassioutis/iliassioutis.github.io/project-delivery/service-delivery/index.md

   - service reporting (availability, incidents, SLA performance),
   - the ability to audit (or receive audit outputs) when risk is high.
   *Example:* “Monthly SLA report + incident postmortems for Severity 1 (Sev1) / Severity 2 (Sev2) + quarterly security posture update.”

+- **Code of conduct alignment + auditability (make compliance enforceable):**
+  - vendor complies with an agreed code of conduct and all applicable local laws
+  - accurate records obligations (no improper alteration/destruction of client-related records)
+  - conflicts-of-interest disclosure (and a duty to report changes promptly)
+  - gifts & hospitality boundaries (explicitly prohibit cash/cash-equivalents; require transparency)
+  - anti-bribery / anti-corruption controls (policies, training, and reporting channels)
+  - fair competition language (no anti-competitive conduct; no misuse of confidential information)
+  - security/data incident notification timelines + cooperation duties (investigation, mitigation, notifications support)
+  - subcontractor controls (visibility/approval where required; obligations flow down)
+  - AI-use disclosure clause (no higher-risk AI use without written approval; documentation and evidence on request)
+  - “no public announcements” about the relationship without written consent
+  - right to request evidence / run compliance reviews and require a remediation plan if gaps are found

 - **Termination and exit assistance (planned exit, not panic):**
   I make sure we can exit safely if performance drops or strategy changes: